A Glimpse of China’s Richest City

 When you think of China’s richest cities, no doubt visions of Beijing’s grandeur, Shanghai’s skyline and Hong Kong’s beauty come to mind.
-According to the latest research, however, those visions would be incorrect.
-In fact, you’d be on the wrong side of the country.
+According to some interesting research (Chinese), however, those visions would be incorrect.
+In fact, you’d be on the entirely wrong side of China.

-Try looking west toward Xinjiang, China’s largest – generally unknown – region.
-Welcome to Karamay, China’s richest city in 2012.
+Try looking west toward Xinjiang, China’s largest region.
+Welcome to Karamay, one of China’s richest cities per capita.

 Karamay, aka “Black Oil”